 - Feeling that your eyes are more sensitive to light.

-- No improvement or slow healing after your surgery.
+- No improvement or slow healing of the eyes after surgery.

-- Red or watery eyes, swollen eyelid, vision problems.
+- Red or watery eyes, swollen eyelids, or vision problems.

 If you notice these less serious side effects, talk with your doctor:

 - Feeling that something is in your eye.